The Los Angeles Guitar Quartet

 Anisa: One of the nice things about playing together for so long a time, is that you don’t always have to say, “Let’s do this”, you pick up on things.

 Scott: When we did the first Mozart transcription, we worked so long on it, we had so many problems; and it evolved.
-I would hate to her our first performance of it.
+I would hate to hear our first performance of it.
 But after years of playing it, it was fairly decent Mozart, I think.
-And now we've just begun work on a Divertimento of his, and learned some things about his language and how to articulate it on guitar.
+And now we’ve just begun work on a Divertimento of his, and learned some things about his language and how to articulate it on guitar.

 Bill: And it’s really falling into place much faster.